LOCAL IMMIGRATION PARTNERSHIP

 The Newcomer Interagency Network (NIN) is a network of organizations and employers in the Regional Municipality of Wood Buffalo committed to working together to enhance the lives of newcomers to our community.

 support projects and initiatives to better meet the needs of newcomers to the region.

 Immigrant Advisory Table

-The Immigrant Advisory Table is made up of immigrants who have lived experience of settlement in the Wood Buffalo region.
+The Immigrant Advisory Table (IAT) is made up of immigrants who have lived experience of settlement in the Wood Buffalo region.
 Members may include but are not limited to: Permanent Residents, Convention Refuges, Government Assisted Refugees, Live-in Care Givers, Temporary Foreign Workers (TFW) on pathways to permanent residency, or Canadian citizens.
 IAT bridges the lived experience of immigrants with the NIN, providing insight and advice guiding the overall strategic direction of the LIP.

 Working Groups are sub-committees of the larger partnership council focused on particular sector of interest or need in the community.
 Common themes include language, employment, social inclusion, health, settlement, youth, etc.

 For more information on how to get involved, contact the LIP Coordinator at firstname.lastname@example.org